 Featured Program — Master of Science in Nursing (MSN)

-Duration: Two years
+Duration: 2 years

-Mode: Online coursework, in-person practicum
+Mode: Online coursework with in-person practicum

-Cost: $714.29/credit, $25,000 total
+Cost: $714.29/credit | $25,000 total

 Admissions Requirements: